-Date of Issue: April 25, 2020 Review Date: Annually - December Written By: Alex Petrozzi Date: April 15, 2020 Reviewed By: Alex Petrozzi Date: December 9, 2022 Approved By: Chris Economou Date: January 1, 2023
+Date of Issue: April 25, 2020 Review Date: Annually - December Written By: Alex Petrozzi Date: April 15, 2020 Reviewed By: Alex Petrozzi Date: December 9, 2022 Approved By: Chris Economou Date: January 1, 2024

-Purpose The purpose of this Procedure is to establish guidelines for the annual review of Duron's OHS program.
+The purpose of this Procedure is to establish guidelines for the annual review of Duron's OHS program.
 As part of this review, Senior Management will develop specific measurable annual health and safety goals and objectives for Duron Ontario Ltd. The goals and objectives are to be focused on reducing harmful and/or risky exposures, and occupational illnesses or injuries in our workplaces.
 This will be accomplished by identifying deficiencies and areas for improvement in the OHSMS.
-Scope This Procedure applies to once annually.

 This Procedure applies to all Duron Ontario Ltd. Employees and Subcontractors.
 The review is to be conducted at least once annually.

+- Duron Health & Safety Manual

+- Health & Safety Meeting Minutes (Management, Supervisor, JHSC)

+- Annual statistics and year-to-year statistic Trend Analysis

+- Annual Internal Audits and Corrective Action Plans

+- JHSC Recommendations to Management and Management Response to recommendations

+- Plan to mitigate WSIB Claims

+- Health & Safety Objectives Checklist

+- Incident Investigation Forms

+- Root Cause Analysis Forms

+- Occupational Health & Safety Act (OHSA)

+- O. Reg 213/91: Construction Projects

+- Certificate of Recognition (COR) Audit Results

+- COR Audit Tool

+•• • • •

+- 1 efi nit 10 nc

+$ \boldsymbol{\nu}$ CII IIIL ıv 11 Þ

-Related Documentation Internal Duron Health & Safe Manual Health & Safety Mean Minutes (Managem Supervisor, JHSC) Annual statistics and year statistic Trend Annual Internal Aud Corrective Action Pl JHSC Recommendations Plan Commendations Plan to mitigate WS Health & Safety Obj Checklist Incident Investigation eeting hent, d year-to- Analysis dits and lans tions to onse to SIB Claims jectives on Forms External • Occupational Health & Safety Act (OHSA) • O. Reg 213/91: Construction Projects • Certificate of Recognition (COR) audit results • COR Audit Tool Root Cause Analysis s Forms Definitions Worker Additionally al employed by the company (full time, part time, volunteer or on a contract basis). i , they must meet the requirements outlined in OHSA Act.
+Definitions An individual employed by the Company (full time, part time, volunteer or on a contract basis).
+Worker Additionally, they must meet the requirements outlined in OHSA Act.
 S.28.
-A Worker is an i ho does not have Management or Supervisory responsibilities.
-Supervisor meet the r who has charge of a workplace or authority over a Worker.
-Additionally, they must equirements outlined in OHSA Act.
+A Worker is an individual who does not have Management or Supervisory responsibilities.
+The person who has charge of a workplace or authority over a Worker.
+Additionally, they must Supervisor meet the requirements outlined in OHSA Act.
 S.27.
-This includes Foreperson, Supervisors erintendents.

-Senior Manager At Duron Ontario Ltd. meets the definition of Employer; means a person who employs one or more Workers or contracts for the services of one or more Workers and includes a Contractor or Subcontractor who performs work or supplies services and a Contractor or Subcontractor who undertakes with an Owner, Constructor, Contractor, or Subcontractor to perform work or supply services.
-Project Manager A workplace party responsible for scheduling, sending submittals, estimating, and managing any upcoming or on-going projects where Duron Ontario Ltd. is a Contractor.
-Occupational Health & Safety Department Includes the Occupational Health & Safety Manager and Occupational Health & Safety Officer; facilitate and regulate Health & Safety Management and review in the workplace.
+This includes Foreperson, Supervisors and/or Superintendents.
+At Duron Ontario Ltd. meets the definition of Employer; means a person who employs one or more Workers or contracts for the services of one or more Workers and includes a Contractor Senio Senior Manager or Subcontractor who performs work or supplies services and a Contractor or Subcontractor who undertakes with an Owner, Constructor, Contractor, or Subcontractor to perform work or supply services.
+Droject Manager A workplace party responsible for scheduling, sending submittals, estimating, and managing Project Manager any upcoming or on-going projects where Duron Ontario Ltd. is a Contractor.

+Occupational Health & Safety Department Includes the Occupational Health & Safety Manager and Occupational Health & Safety Office facilitate and regulate Health & Safety Management and review in the workplace.
 JHSC Joint Health & Safety Committee.
-Certified Worker Member A Worker who is a member of the JHSC at the workplace and has completed Basic Certification (Level 1) and Workplace Specific Hazard training (Level 2) as required by OHSA Reg.
+Certified Worker Member A Worker who is a member of the JHSC at the workplace and has completed Basic Certificat (Level 1) and Workplace Specific Hazard training (Level 2) as required by OHSA Reg.
 9(12).
 OHSMS Occupational Health & Safety Management System.
 OHS Occupational Health & Safety.
 OHSA Occupational Health & Safety Act.